 In the last article, we define the market as a group of people you are trying to communicate about your product to.
 In short, the market is a group of people who would take an interest in your product and engage with it one way or another.
-Having a product is one aspect of product development but without the right people to engage with your product/services, a new product is just a waste- something that does not help anyone get closer to his/her/its goal.
+Whether it’s new food product development or other types of product development, having a product is just one aspect; without the right people to engage with your product/services, a new product is just a waste- something that does not help anyone get closer to his/her/its goal.

 In this article, we will be exploring the “market” – value was defined also in the last article as something that would help someone get closer to a goal.
 Now it is time to emphasise the “someone” in this article.
 There is absolutely no value in making the world’s best heart medication for someone who has cancer.
 However, some companies even market the “dream” or “inspiration” for others to work hard and buy the product in the future or at least own a piece of what it represents.
 For example, a Ferrari- would be sold to the top earning people but the brand would also be marketed in a small way to the mass market (in the form of shirts, perfumes etc) to create some hunger for that brand by the mass market- which would also be value for the top earning people that wants to be proud and showing the status symbol of his/her achievement.
 Some brands serve the top 1% but also marketed to the bottom 99% as an aspirational product or possession to own as a symbol of success.
 This by itself, means the product being sold to the top earners is not the car (Ferrari) or watch (Rolex) but the lifestyle of certain status.

-Therefore, when developing a product/service, it is highly important to truly know what is being sold.
+Therefore, when developing a product/service, such as new food product development from concept to marketplace, it is highly important to truly know what is being sold.
 Does Starbucks really sell coffee?
 Or do they actually sell a certain lifestyle with the environment?
 It is extremely important to define the product sold and this could also help a developer identify the market to place this (or identify the market and then develop a product that could help).
 To increase the chances of success, understanding the market first is key.
+This is particularly crucial in new food product development.

 What are the market elements that needs to be understood?